-- They are satisfied with their surroundings. - They are firm believers in ill-luck, chance, misfortune, and have allowed fear of these things to rule. - They do not know that law governs every activity of life and, therefore, have no knowledge of these laws. - They are unwilling to make any effort for the betterment of their conditions because they lack confidence in themselves and believe such efforts useless. - They are indolent of mind and body. - Some have the ambition to rise and escape from their unhappy environment but do not know how and further, are unwilling to take the proper steps to acquaint themselves with the process.
+They are firm believers in ill-luck, chance, misfortune, and have allowed fear of these things to rule.
+They do not know that law governs every activity of life and, therefore, have no knowledge of these laws.

+They are unwilling to make any effort for the betterment of their conditions because they lack confidence in themselves and believe such efforts useless.

+They are indolent of mind and body.
+Some have the ambition to rise and escape from their unhappy environment but do not know how and further, are unwilling to take the proper steps to acquaint themselves with the process.
 They have never realized that the supply of everything they may need is fully equal to the demand.